-- (a) The participant shall be given not less than ten working days from the date of the recruitment to cancel his membership (Cooling Off Period); - (b) Upon the cancellation of his membership under Paragraph 'a' the participants shall be refunded all of payment as specified in the agreement; - (c) The Company must have a buy back policy.
-A company which undertakes any direct sales business shall buy back any marketable goods sold to the participant within the period of six months after goods purchase date, at the price not less than ninety per cent of the amount paid; and - (d) Any person who fails to comply with any provision of this regulation commits an offence.
+- (a) The participant shall be given not less than 10 working days from the date of the recruitment to cancel his membership (Cooling Off Period); - (b) Upon the cancellation of his membership under Paragraph 'a' the participants shall be refunded all of payment as specified in the agreement; - (c) The Company must have a buy back policy.
+A company which undertakes any direct sales business shall buy back any marketable goods sold to the participant within the period of 6 months after goods purchase date, at the price not less than 90 per cent of the amount paid; and - (d) Any person who fails to comply with any provision of this regulation commits an offence.

-6.1.2 Application for New Licence
+6.2.2 Application Procedure for a New Licence